Michaelpalacce/HomeLab/README.md

 # Control Plane Load Balancing

-I used DNS load balancing for the control plane.
+I use DNS load balancing for the control plane.
 This is done by creating an A record for the control plane and pointing it to the IPs of the control plane nodes.
 This is done because I don't have a load balancer in my homelab and I don't want to expose the control plane on a single node.

 # Storage ( Longhorn )